geometric-intelligence/pirounet/README.md

 Other hyperparameters are organized by category: hardware (choice of CUDA device), training, input data, LSTM VAE architecture, and classifier architecture.

 #### 3. Train!
-For a single run,
+For a single run, use the command:
 ```
 python main.py
 ```
-For a hyperparameter sweep, simply follow wandb’s [Quickstart guide](https://docs.wandb.ai/guides/sweeps/quickstart) and run the resulting wandb agent command.
+For a hyperparameter sweep (multiple runs), we invite you to follow wandb’s [Quickstart guide](https://docs.wandb.ai/guides/sweeps/quickstart) and run the resulting wandb sweep command.

 ### 📓 Load a saved model.

 #### PirouNet_{watch}
 Copy contents of saved_models/pirounet_watch_config.py file into default_config.py.

 #### PirouNet_{dance}
 Copy contents of saved_models/pirounet_dance_config.py file into default_config.py.